ronny/slink/README.md

   - single table pattern based on best practices recommended by [The DynamoDB Book](https://dynamodbbook.com)
 - Expiring links
+  - an optional `ExpiresAt` can be supplied when creating ShortLink
+  - the public server will only redirect when the ShortLink has no expiry or is not yet expired
 - Fallback redirect URL for missing or expired links
+  - or respond 404 when the fallback URL is not specified
 - LRU cache for public lookups/redirects (in-memory, per-process only)
 - Built-in Prometheus (operational) metrics and pprof
   - running on a separate debug server in the same processs